Significant Litigation

 • A class action was filed in Federal Court to stop illegal police stops in the City of Buffalo.

 • This case was a two-state class action against Five Star Bank for sending faulty notices to consumers after their cars were repossessed.
+The Five Star Bank settlement benefits individuals whose vehicles were repossessed by Five Star Bank and who were sent specific forms of notice between May 16, 2011, and Sept.
+30, 2021.

 • A defendant appealed to the Fourth Department regarding the rules about how strong the evidence needs to be for a summary judgment in a case about unpaid car loans.
 The court decided in our client's favor, meaning they canceled the money judgment and returned the case for more consideration.